 You’ll use this area to configure your streams to web destinations like an embedded player in your website, OTT apps, and/or social media.

 Web presets contain the audio and video configuration information for streaming to web destinations.
 In most cases, you’ll use a single built-in web preset for an event.

 In some cases, you may want to create a second web preset for an event.
 For example, multi-lingual events need a dedicated web preset for each language in order to accommodate the distinct audio channels for each language.

 A web channel is the location where web videos are stored.
 Web channels have a specific embed code and stream URL that allows your viewers to see the most recent video in that channel.
 You can create as many web channels as you need.

 With Studio, you can configure YouTube and Facebook as destinations for streaming content.
 Learn more

 If you’re using the Resi plugin for ProPresenter, destination groups allow you to quickly select the destinations you want to broadcast to.

 Your billing and subscription information is easily accessible in the Organization Details page.
-You can update your billing information here.
+You can update your billing information by contacting email@example.com.
 If you want to make changes to your subscription, contact us.

 Access and manage your personal account information from the Account Details page.